Simplify your stack and build anything. Or everything.

 ]

-This same logic is applied to other properties like admin, globals, hooks:
+This same logic is applied to other array and object like properties such as admin, globals and hooks:

 1